cf-tme/connect_2022_labs/_build/html/_sources/lab3.md.txt

 ```
 ## Pre-Lab Notes ##

 Cloudflare workers is a powerful way to write code in front of your applications directly on Cloudflare's Edge Network.
-In order to fully realize the benefit of Workers customers are encouraged to already have a domain on-boarded to Cloudflare.
-In these cases it is possible to create routes that send requests to a set of workers functions before it is sent to the origin.
+In order to fully realize the benefit of Workers customers are encouraged to have a domain on-boarded to Cloudflare.
+In these cases it is possible to create custom routes that send requests to a set of workers functions before they are sent to the origin.

 For A/B Testing the logical flow of data is represented by the diagram below